hartwigmedical/hmftools/orange/README.md

 In addition to all somatic drivers (SNVs/Indels, copy numbers, structural variants and fusions) the following is considered potentially interesting and added to the report:
- 1. Other potentially relevant variants
+ - Other potentially relevant variants
-    * Variants that are hotspots but not part of the reporting gene panel.
+    1. Variants that are hotspots but not part of the reporting gene panel.
-    * Variants which have clinical evidence but are not part of the reporting gene panel.
+    1. Variants which have clinical evidence but are not part of the reporting gene panel.
-    * Coding variants that are not reported but are phased with variants that are reported.
+    1. Coding variants that are not reported but are phased with variants that are reported.
-    * Variants that are considered relevant for tumor type classification according to CUPPA.
+    1. Variants that are considered relevant for tumor type classification according to CUPPA.
- 1. Other regions with amps or autosomal losses:
+ - Other regions with amps or autosomal losses:
-    * Any chromosomal band location with amplification or loss is picked for reporting
+    1. Any chromosomal band location with at least one gene lost or fully amplified or loss is considered potentially interesting.
-    * For a band with at least one gene amplified, the gene with the highest copy number is picked.
+    1. For a band with at least one gene amplified, the gene with the highest minimum copy number is picked.
-    * For a band with a loss that has no losses reported in this band a random gene is picked
+    1. For a band with a loss that has no losses reported in this band already, a random gene is picked.
-    * A maximum of 10 additional gains and 10 additional losses are reported as potentially interesting.
+    1. A maximum of 10 additional gains (sorted by minimum copy number) and 10 additional losses are reported as potentially interesting.
- 1. Other potentially relevant fusions:
+ - Other potentially relevant fusions:
-    * Any fusion that is not reported and has a reported type other than NONE is picked.
+    1. Any fusion that is not reported and has a reported type other than NONE is picked.
-    * Any fusion with clinical evidence is picked.
+    1. Any fusion with clinical evidence is picked.
-    * A maximum of 10 additional fusions is reported as potentially interesting.
+    1. A maximum of 10 additional fusions (randomly picked) are reported as potentially interesting.
- 1. Other viral presence
+ - Other viral presence
-    * Any viral presence that is not otherwise reported is reported through this route.
+    * Any viral presence that is not otherwise reported is reported as potentially interesting.

 ### Germline Findings

 In addition to all germline SNV/Indel tumor drivers determined by [PURPLE](../purple), the following is added to the report:
- 1. Other potentially relevant variants
+ - Other potentially relevant variants
-    * Any hotspots that are not configured to be reported.
+    1. Any hotspots that are not configured to be reported.
-    * Any hotspots that are filtered based on quality.
+    1. Any hotspots that are filtered based on quality.

 The germline CN aberrations are determined by [PURPLE](../purple) and include aberrations such as klinefelter or trisomy X.